-What is Scepticism/Skepticism?
+What is Skepticism?

-Do you think sceptics are cynics, anti-religious bigots or just argumentative morons?
+Do you think skeptics are cynics, anti-religious bigots or just argumentative morons?
 You won't believe how often I hear these things and how many times I have to tell people about how these perceptions are just way off the mark.
-So I wrote a blog about it.Sceptics are actually quite open to new ideas.
-It’s simply an endeavour to not be gullible.
-We are all sceptics in a way.
+So I wrote a blog about it.
+Skeptics are actually quite open to new ideas.
+It’s simply an endeavour to think critically so we are less gullible.
+We are all skeptics in a way.
 If I tell you I can do 500 push-ups, you’d tell me you would have to see it to believe it…if you managed to stop laughing first.
 You need to see evidence because, sometimes, a claim is just too far-fetched to be plausible.
-That’s you being sceptical.
-If someone makes a claim, a sceptic will try and find evidence for it before accepting or rejecting it.
+That’s you being skeptical.
+If someone makes a claim, a skeptic will try and find evidence for it before accepting or rejecting it.

 The Nature of Evidence